munificent/vigil/README.md

 ### Is this serious?

 Eternal moral vigilance is no laughing matter.
 When creating a data paradise for the programming high-priests, one cannot allow sloppiness or favor.
 The perfect application for the language is towards the creation of a data ecosystem, where many snippets have to interact with each other and the implications of running incorrect code could be disastrous--even collapse a society.
-In such case, like attending Church, one wants to be *clean* when one's frottage.
+In such case, like attending Church, one wants to be *clean* amidst the frottage.

 ### But isn't a language that deletes code crazy?